 This activity has resulted in significant cost and staff time savings, with the benchmarks for this activity met in most years since implementation.
-HACSB's MTW activity 22: Streamlined Lease Assistance, was implemented in early 2015, and has resulted in some increases to these measurements in FY 2015, FY 2016, and FY 2017.
+HACSB's MTW activity 22: Streamlined Lease Assistance, was implemented in early 2015, and has resulted in some increases to these measurements since then.
 The increases were primarily associated with staff time spent explaining the new activity to families and responding to questions from participants and landlords.
+In FY 2018, time savings were again realized.